mstemmer/hatchling/README.md

 <br/><br/><br/><br/>
 Run the dash server with:
 `python monitor.py --input <data-folder/data-file.csv>`
 The server is set up to run as local host.
-So in order access the page, type the IP of your RaspberryPi in your browser of your end device and use port 8050 (e.g.: 192.169.168:8050).
+So in order to access the page, type the IP of your RaspberryPi in your browser of your end device and use port 8050 (e.g.: 192.169.168:8050).
 See more info under the [Software](./Software) section.